Contact us: www.drexel.com/corporate/contact.aspx

-A 2010 study Institute of Medicine (IOM) predicts that nurses with a baccalaureate degree will increase from 50% to 80% by 2020.* In the highly competitive field of nursing, a Drexel University RN-to-BSN degree can help give nurses an edge with minimal disruption to their hectic work schedule.
+A 2010 Institute of Medicine (IOM) study predicts that nurses with a baccalaureate degree will increase from 50 percent to 80 percent by 2020.* In the highly competitive field of nursing, a Drexel University RN-to-BSN degree can help give nurses an edge with minimal disruption to their hectic work schedule.
 By earning this bachelor’s degree online, nurses are able to remain employed while learning valuable skills that will result in greater career opportunities over time.

 *“The Future of Nursing - Leading Change, Advancing Health", Institute of Medicine, 2010

 **The baccalaureate programs at Drexel University are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.